psarakish/Galaxy-Clustering/README.md

 | Agglomerative | distance_threshold | 1-20 | 6.0 | 94.1% |
 | Stacking | eps <br> min_samples <br> distance_threshold | 1-10 <br> <br> 1-20 | 2.0 <br> 4.0 <br> 5.0 | 97.4% |

+## Further development

+For future applications on the whole HECATE catalog, and not just the labeled set performed in this study, all three clustering methods can be applied with the hyperparameters set from this analysis, hoping that the results will still be significant.
+It should be noted that clustering the whole 204,733 galaxy catalog will be a computationally expensive procedure, and that is why this project was limited only on the already labeled galaxies of HECATE.